molgenis/VaSeBuilder/docs/output_formats.md

 _contextid_1 &emsp;/path/to/fastq_R1.fq &emsp;/path/to/fastq_R1.fq<br />
 contextid_2 &emsp;/path/to/fastq_R2.fq &emsp;/path/to/fastq_R2.fq_<br />

 Each line represents a variant context.
-The first line in the P-mode link file is the uuid of the VaSeBuilder.
+The first line in the P-mode link file is the uuid of the VaSeBuilder run.
 This is used to the variant context file and the fastq files for a certain P-mode run.<br /><br />